skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 and roll them down into the mines.
 Then they wait for twelve hours, and head back down to the mining camp.

-Eomer explains to the captain that the slaves went in and never came back out.
+Eomier explains to the captain that the slaves went in and never came back out.
 He reports that their cleric has sensed some sort of evil creatures inside.
 The guards can only conclude that the creatures killed all the slaves.